Bill France Sr.: Early racing career

 On March 8, 1936, the first stock car race was held on the Daytona Beach Road Course, promoted by local racer Sig Haugdahl.
 The race was 78 laps long (250 mi) for street-legal family sedans sanctioned by the American Automobile Association (AAA) for cars built in 1935 and 1936.
 The city posted a $5000 purse with $1700 for the winner.
 The race was marred by controversial scoring and huge financial losses to the city.
 Ticket-takers arrived to find thousands of fans already at the beach track.
 The sandy turns at the ends of the track became virtually impassable with stuck and stalled cars.
 Second and third-place finishers protested the results.
 France finished fifth.
 The city lost $22,000.

 Haugdahl talked with France, and together they got the Daytona Beach Elks Club to host another event on Labor Day weekend in September 1937.
 The event was more successful but still lost money despite its $100 purse.
 Haugdahl didn't promote any more events.
 France took over the job of running the course in 1938.
 There were two events in 1938.
 Danny Murphy beat France in the July event.
 France beat Lloyd Moody and Pig Ridings to win the Labor Day weekend event.
 Three races each were held in 1939 and 1940.
 France finished fourth in March, first in July, and sixth in September 1940.
 Four events were held in 1941.

 France was busy planning the 1942 event until the Japanese bombed Pearl Harbor.
 France spent World War II working at the Daytona Boat Works while his wife Anne ran the filling station.
 Most racing stopped until after the war.
-Bill met Jim Johnstone Sr. in 1944 when Jim was stationed at the Navy Base in Daytona Beach, where Embry-Riddle Aeronautical University is currently located.
+Bill met Jim Johnstone Sr. in 1944 when Jim was stationed at Naval Air Station Daytona Beach, where Embry-Riddle Aeronautical University is currently located.
 Johnstone had been an auto mechanic in New Jersey, where his father built Indy car engines.
 He met France at Bill's filling station and became his race car mechanic.
 They traveled with their wives and children throughout Florida on the weekends, racing at many small tracks.

 On April 6, 1946, Jim and Bill were testing Bill's car on the streets of Cocoa, Florida, when they were stopped for driving 74 mph (119 km/h) in the city limits.
 Jim was driving and had to pay a $25 fine.
 When the war ended, Jim moved his family back to New Jersey to start an auto parts business but remained close friends with Bill for the rest of his life.
 After the war, France decided to concentrate on promoting instead of driving.
 In sixteen events at Daytona Beach, France had two victories and six Top-5 finishes.
 France promoted events at Seminole Speedway immediately after the war.
 He built the Occoneechee Speedway in 1947.